Lisp-Stat/select/README.md

 3. A set of utility functions for traversing slices in array-like objects.

 # Documentation
 Documentation for select can be found at the [Symbolics github.io page](https://symbolics.github.io/select/).
+A [PDF version](https://symbolics.github.io/select/select.pdf)  is also available.

 # Known Issues